 I felt happy, as I remembered some of what I had forgotten.
 I laughed at videos I had made with friends in college, videos we used to try to sell something online.
 Of course, our efforts never really paid off, but we had a ton of fun.

 I even felt angry.
 I couldn’t ignore that the way the internet was set up—Jaron’s main message—had put me into never-ending loops.
-I had become addicted to the possibilities the internet portrayed were there for people like me.
+I had become addicted to the possibilities the internet portrayed, possibilities there for people like me.
 And all the while, I was less present with myself and those around me.

 Of course, all this online work and all these attempts to make money online were not for nothing.
 I learned a lot along the way.